idirlab/freebases/README.md

 ### Dataset Details
 The dataset consists of the four variants of Freebase dataset as well as related mapping/support files.
 For each variant, we made three kinds of files available:
 - **Subject matter triples file**
-  - *fbx*
+  - *fb+/-CVT+/-REV*
-    where x ∈ 1, 2, 3, 4 (one file for each variant).
+    One folder for each variant.
+In each folder there are 5 files: train.txt, valid.txt, test.txt, entity2id.txt, relation2id.txt
     Subject matter triples are the triples belong to subject matters domains—domains describing real-world facts.
+    - Example of a row in train.txt, valid.txt, and test.txt
+      - > 2, 192, 0
+    - Example of a row in entity2id.txt:
+      - /g/112yfy2xr, 2
-    - Example
+    - Example of a row in relation2id.txt:
-      - >/g/112yfy2xr, /music/album/release_type, /m/02lx2r
+      - /music/album/release_type, 192
     - Explaination
       - "/g/112yfy2xr" and "/m/02lx2r" are the MID of the subject entity and object entity, respectively. "/music/album/release_type" is the realtionship between the two entities.
+2, 192, and 0 are the IDs assigned by the authors to the objects.
 - **Type system file**
   - *freebase_endtypes*: Each row maps an edge type to its required subject type and object type.
     - Example